davento/EDA2022I/Lab1-BplusTree/deleteLogic.md

     if the left sibling s exists:
         if it can borrow:
             borrow children from s
-            decrease the number of children in s by 1 update s's and p's keys
+            update s's and p's keys
         if it can't:
             merge p onto s (by passing over the remaining children in p to the left of the already existing children in s)